Ayushmaan2001/Weather/README.md

 # Weather API
-React App that show the current weather of any city.Before running the app first install the node modules using "node i -save".
+React App that show the current weather of any city.

+Before running the app first install the node modules using "node i -save".

 # Getting Started with Create React App